daviduhlir/github-action-push-to-another-repository/README.md

+# Fork
+This is fork of cpina/github-action-push-to-another-repository I forked this repository because I neded to add tag into commit.
+Everything other in this repository is only copy of original repository.
+Thanks for that.

 # github-action-push-to-another-repository

 Used to push generated files from a directory from Git Action step into another repository on Github.
 By design it deletes the files from the destination directory as it is meant to "publish" a set generated files.